-- Make sure they have your attention before they start talking.
+- Get your attention before they start talking.

-- Make sure you can see their lips moving when they talk.
+- Make sure you can see their lips moving.

 Take Good Care of Your Ears

-With so many untreatable cases of hearing loss, prevention is your best ticket to healthy long-term hearing.
-Wear earplugs when you're exposed to sounds as loud or louder than traffic.
+Wear earplugs when you're around sounds as loud or louder than traffic.
 Lawn mowers, power sanders, vacuums, and most concerts are all loud enough to harm unprotected ears.
 When possible, move away from the source of the noise.
 For example, cross the street or cover your ears when you walk past a loud road construction site.